KMahoney/kmahoney.github.io/_posts/2020-10-02-applying-misu.md

 greatly simplified.
 There is no need to create or modify default contracts, or ensure that the contracts are contiguous.

-### The Influence of Object-Orientated Thinking
+### The Influence of Object-Oriented Thinking

 If this improvement seems obvious to you, you may wonder how the original design happened in the first place.

-I think this happens because of atomistic, object-orientated thinking.
+I think this happens because of atomistic, object-oriented thinking.

 In this mindset, the fixed contracts are *objects*, the default contracts are *objects*, and each of these concepts must be reified as a row in a table and